ros2/rmw_connextdds/README.md

 ### RMW_CONNEXT_USER_TOPICS_PUBLISH_MODE

-`rmw_connextdds` will always set `DDS_DataWriterQos::publish_mode::kind` of any user Data Writer it creates to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.
+`rmw_connextdds` will always set `DDS_DataWriterQos::publish_mode::kind` of any user DataWriter it creates to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.

 To override this behavior, you can set this variable to any of these values:

-- *synchronous*: Set publish mode of every user Data Writer to Synchronous.
+- *synchronous*: Set publish mode of every user DataWriter to Synchronous.
-- *asynchronous*: Set publish mode of every user Data Writer to Asynchronous.
+- *asynchronous*: Set publish mode of every user DataWriter to Asynchronous.
 - *auto*: Connext will choose the publish mode according to the QoS XML configuration.
 If no XML file is used, Connext will use the default publish mode (Synchronous).